 At the appointment

-Baby likely won’t be getting any new immunizations at this visit, but she will probably receive the second doses for all of the immunizations she had at her two-month well-child visit: haemophilus influenzae (Hib), pneumococcal conjugate, polio, rotavirus (RV), and DTaP (diphtheria, tetanus, pertussis [whooping cough]).
+Baby likely won’t be getting any new immunizations at this visit, but he will probably receive the second doses for all of the immunizations he had at his two-month well-child visit: haemophilus influenzae (Hib), pneumococcal conjugate, polio, rotavirus (RV), and DTaP (diphtheria, tetanus, pertussis [whooping cough]).

-The milestones the pediatrician or other healthcare provider will be looking for at this visit might include: smiling to get your attention, keeping her head steady while sitting up, rolling and reaching for objects, having a desire to play, calming down on her own, enjoying cuddling, using her arms to lift her chest, and babbling.
-Baby also might be at the stage where she can let you know what she likes and dislikes.
+The milestones the pediatrician or other healthcare provider will be looking for at this visit might include: smiling to get your attention, keeping his head steady while sitting up, rolling and reaching for objects, having a desire to play, calming down on his own, enjoying cuddling, using his arms to lift his chest, and babbling.
+Baby also might be at the stage where he can let you know what he likes and dislikes.

 Questions to ask

-Baby has always had a personality, but as she gets older, her preferences and disposition start to come out more.
+Baby has always had a personality, but as he gets older, his preferences and disposition start to come out more.
 As Baby grows and develops, your questions will change as well.
 Feel free to continue to ask questions about nutrition, safety, development, and more.
 Some questions you might have include:

 Is it time to start solid food?